At least once every year (usually in April or May), SCAG convenes

 identified and addressed.
 Any city or county representative may

-representative has notified the President of the proposal 45 days
+notified the President of the proposal 45 days in advance of the

-in advance of the General Assembly meeting.
-Such a proposal
+General Assembly meeting.
+Such a proposal should be submitted in

-should be submitted in the form of a resolution to the SCAG
+the form of a resolution to the SCAG Regional Council.
+The

-Regional Council.
-The President then appoints a Resolutions
+President then appoints a Resolutions Committee to consider each

-for action to the Regional Council, which is then forwarded to
+Council, which is then forwarded to the General Assembly for

-the General Assembly for consideration.
-If a resolution is
+consideration.
+If a resolution is presented directly to the

-presented directly to the General Assembly, a two-thirds vote is
+General Assembly, a two-thirds vote is required for its

-cities and one-third of the member counties.
+one-third of the member counties.

 Each member city appoints as its official delegate or

-alternate a member of its city council who is not a Regional
+alternate, a member of its city council who is not a Regional

 Council representative, except that one of the official